stacykimilu/Phase-1-Project-/README.md

 1. Ensure you have Node.js installed on your device.
 2. Fork and clone the repository to your local machine.
 3. Navigate to the project directory using the terminal.
-4. Open a terminal and run the following command to start the application:
+4. Open a terminal and run the following command to start the application: npm start

 ## Folder Structure
 The folder structure of the project is organized as follows: